PROFILE: Estonian Prime Minister Kaja Kallas

 “Although, as the prime minister, she was neither popular nor very skillful in managing the various domestic crises, like energy, the economy and COVID-19 just a year ago, she became very quickly a very popular politician because of the dramatically changing geopolitical context and the war,” Tonis Saarts, Associate Professor of Comparative Politics at Tallinn University, told bne IntelliNews before the election.

-Kallas used the outbreak of the Ukraine war to throw Centre out of the coalition last June – implying the ethnic Russian-backed party was untrustworthy because of its past affiliation with Putin’s United Russia party – and formed a new government with the Social Democrats and the rightwing Ismaa Party.
+Kallas used the outbreak of the Ukraine war to throw Centre out of the coalition last June – implying the ethnic Russian-backed party was untrustworthy because of its past affiliation with Putin’s United Russia party – and formed a new government with the Social Democrats and the right-wing Isamaa Party.

 The general election in March 2023 came at the perfect time for Kallas.
 “There was a rallying round the flag and a boost to the government, which was on a wartime footing,” says Kasekamp.
-Both EKRE and the Centre Party – which had both been more ambivalent about the war – fell back, while Reform consolidated its position as by far the largest party with 37 seats.
+Both EKRE and the Centre Party – which had both been more ambivalent about the war – fell back, while Reform consolidated its position of being by far the largest party, with 37 seats.

 The election gave Kallas a clear mandate as head of a much more cohesive three-party coalition with the Social Democrats and the new centrist Eesti 200 party.
 As well as having a solid majority of 60 in the 101-seat parliament, it is the most liberal government Estonia has had for many years.